 As I went deeper into my yoga practice, I became aware of other mindfulness practices, such as meditation.
 I began to feel more grounded and calm.
 I gained resources that were within me at a moment’s notice.

 With these new resources, came a visceral shift.
 Like a thunderclap.
 I wanted my life to have more meaning.
 A sense of purpose beyond my own needs.
 I left my position as a director of operations and put myself through school to become a certified occupational therapy assistant (COTA) at the age of 37.
-Additionally, I have completed course work in psychology and clinical anatomy and physiology at the graduate level.
-At present, I treat, but do not evaluate, children and adults experiencing conditions such as, autism, sensory processing disorders, anxiety, strokes, joint replacements, Alzheimer’s Disease, Parkinson’s Disease, and cancer.
+Working in a skilled nursing facility, as well as, early intervention with a pediatric agency, I treated children and adults experiencing conditions such as, autism, sensory processing disorders, anxiety, strokes, joint replacements, Alzheimer’s Disease, Parkinson’s Disease, and cancer.

 While working with them, their treatments focus on their medical diagnosis.
 However, when I introduce mindfulness techniques into their sessions, such as deep breathing, visualization, and modified yoga, they become more likely to participate, calm and comfortable in their bodies – if only for the length of our session.
 It is a moment of respite in their otherwise painful day.

 During my time at the skilled nursing facility, I sustained a shoulder injury causing permanent nerve damage while assisting a patient in time of crisis.
 Since I am no longer able to lift and transfer patients, I have started a new journey as a graduate student of clinical mental health counseling.
 In this new chapter of my life, I hope to further develop the mindful techniques I utilized in my practice of occupational therapy.

 The information I provide in this site is not intended to be medical advice.
 I am a mere human with hopes that by sharing my experiences and insights you will begin to participate in your life and with others in a more present, calm, and aware manner.